 Jump to the following questions:

-- Can you explain a bit about your journey into consulting?
+- Can you explain a bit about your background and your journey into consulting?

-- What's the best advice you can give to someone looking to excel in their role?
+- What’s the best advice you can give to someone looking at transitioning to consulting?

 - What’s the best career advice you’ve received?

 - What’s the toughest interview question you’ve ever had to answer?